singram/mongo-docker-compose/README.md

     ./initiate

-You should now be able connect to mongos1 and the new sharded cluster:
+You should now be able connect to mongos1 and the new sharded cluster either directly from your host

     mongo --port 49550

+or from the mongos container itself using the mongo shell to connect to the running mongos process

+    docker exec -it mongodockercompose_mongos1 bash -c "mongo -p 49550"

 ## Persistent storage
 Data is stored at `./data/` and are excluded from version control.
 Data will be persistent between container runs.
 To remove all data `./reset`